 Employers can encourage their work force to take advantage of cancer screenings.
 Wellness programs can be as simple as ensuring worksite eating places and vending machines offer healthy food, sharing exercise tips and providing pedometers and wellness incentives.
 Businesses can partner with our cancer centers, which offer onsite education.
 This website provides a wealth of information on cancer prevention, screenings, diagnosis and treatments.

-Philip DiSaia, M.D., is the medical director of the Todd Cancer Institute at Long Beach Memorial Medical Center.
+Philip DiSaia, M.D., is the medical director of the Todd Cancer Institute at Long Beach Medical Center.
 Amanda Termuhlen, M.D. is the medical director of Jonathan Jaques Children’s Cancer Center at Miller Children’s Hospital Long Beach.